Viewing historical information about participants

 The number of licenses consumed by this participant.
-Media participants consume 1 license but API-only participants (e.g. Infinity Connect users who are not sending media) do not consume a license.
+Media participants consume 1 license but API-only participants (e.g. Connect app users who are not sending media) do not consume a license.

 Participants who are directly connected to an externally-hosted conference, such as a Microsoft Teams or Skype for Business meeting, or Google Meet, do not consume a license.